-Reading Strategy: Annotate

-Does this text remind you of something you already know or have read?
-Do you have questions about what you are reading?
-Do you think this detail, quote, phrase, or word is important or surprising?
-Is there a part that was confusing?

-Effective readers annotate, or "mark up" texts, as they read.
+Reading Strategy: Annotate Discussion Questions Does this text remind you of something you already know or hav questions about what you are reading?
+Do you think this detail, is important or surprising?
+Is there a part that was confusing? - Purpose Effective readers annotate, or "mark up" texts, as they read.
 These notes allow readers to make connections, clarify important information, and keep track of questions while reading.
 Annotating also makes it easier for readers to refer to evidence when answering text-dependent questions and writing summaries.
 Annotating helps students keep track of ideas and questions, construct questions, and process key ideas.

-- Explain to students that effective readers annotate text by highlighting, adding symbols, or leaving notes in the margins as they read. - Explain that annotating can help students make connections to the text, focus their thinking, and deepen their understanding of a text. - Tell students that annotating helps readers recall and locate important information so they can answer text- - how to annotate while reading, including referring back to notes while discussing or answering questions about a text. - Share and explain your annotation symbols with students.
-Think aloud as you model how to annotate a text using annotation symbols. - Have students read and annotate a portion of a text and discuss their annotations as a class or with a partner. - Have students independently annotate a given text.
-Have students refer to their annotated texts when they answer text-dependent questions orally and in writing. - Encourage students to use the digital annotation tools on Kids A-Z.
+Implementation Explain to students that effective readers annotate text by highlighting, adding symbols, or leaving notes in the margins as they read.
+Explain that annotating can help students make connections to the text, focus their thinking, and deepen their understanding of a text.
+Tell students that annotating helps readers recall and locate important information so they can answer text-dependent questions.
+Use the annotation tools on Reading A-Z to show students how to annotate while reading, including referring back to notes while discussing or answering questions about a text.
+Share and explain your annotation symbols with students.
+Think aloud as you model how to annotate a text using annotation symbols.
+Have students read and annotate a portion of a text and discuss their annotations as a class or with a partner.
+Have students independently annotate a given text.
+Have students refer to their annotated texts when they answer text-dependent questions orally and in writing.
+Encourage students to use the digital annotation tools on Kids A-Z. Note-gaking Guide Main Ma